Ecma-TC54/tg3/SPECIFICATION.md

 The following types of work are commonly associated with software projects regardless of whether they are open source or not.

 - `Marketing`: Promoting and advertising a software project to potential users.
-- `Feature Development`: Adding new features or functionality to a software project.
+- `Substantial Modifications`: Making substantial changes to a software project that are not considered bug fixes or security fixes, such as adding new features or functionality.
 - `Bug Fixes`: Addressing and resolving issues or defects in a software project.
 - `Security Fixes`: A distinct type of bug fix focused on security vulnerabilities that is useful to differentiate from other types of bug fixes.
 - `Distribution`: The process of making a software project available for use by others.